akerl/blog/_posts/2016-05-26-systemd-services-are-easy.md

 If you want to explore fancier options, I highly recommend starting with [the ArchWiki guide to unit files](https://wiki.archlinux.org/index.php/Systemd#Writing_unit_files) and using [the index of directives](https://www.freedesktop.org/software/systemd/man/systemd.directives.html) as a reference guide.

-If you think I'm totally wrong or I've been corrupted by system or some such, feel free to tweet angry messages at me.
+If you think I'm totally wrong or I've been corrupted by systemd or some such, feel free to tweet angry messages at me.